kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

 ### 2.1 Data Quality Analysis Challenge

-**Business Problem:** The IT department suspects there are employees in the system who have never been assigned to any projects, which may indicate data quality issues or underutilized resources.
+**Business Problem:** The IT d.DepartmentName suspects there are employees in the system who have never been assigned to any projects, which may indicate data quality issues or underutilized resources.

 **Your Task:** Identify employees who exist in the employee database but have no project assignments.

 **Expected Output Columns:**
 - Employee Name
 - Job Title
-- Department Name
+- d.DepartmentName Name
 - Hire Date
 - Years with Company
-- Current Salary
+- Current BaseSalary

 **Requirements:**
 - Include only active employees
 - Show employees with zero project assignments
 - Calculate years with company based on hire date
-- Order by department, then by hire date
+- ORDER BY d.DepartmentName, then by hire date

 ```sql
 -- Write your solution here: